pwdo/FFC6-Call-For-Speakers/call-for-proposal-template.md

 - Sentences not in italic are not supposed to be edited.
 Edit them only if you think it's needed.
 Make your idea clear.
 - There are no limit in the number of words.
 - Select a label that best describes the category of your talk.
+- Please submit your issue/proposal in [Markdown format](https://raw.githubusercontent.com/pwdo/FFC6-Call-For-Speakers/master/call-for-proposal-template.md).
-- Remove anything before line 10 before submitting your proposal.
+- Remove this line and anything before this line before submitting your proposal.

 *How to make the Worldwide Web a better place?*